 INEQUITABLE access to medicine is a known contributor to poorer health outcomes.

-We know that Māori are less likely to access funded medicines and Pacific peoples, rural populations, those with high socioeconomic deprivation and people from former refugee backgrounds may also be missing out.
+We know that Māori are less likely to access funded medicines and Pacific peoples, rural populations and those with high socioeconomic deprivation may also be missing out.

 CONDITIONS that are significantly amenable to treatment with medicines include asthma, CVD, diabetes and gout.

 He Ako Hiringa will focus on these conditions and priority groups of people, providing primary care clinicians with evidence-informed educational materials centered around medicine access equity.